 This was a drastic change from the existing fashion based on tight corsets and elaborate hats.
 Till then black was a color often associated with mourning.
 Chanel transformed this concept of black to any-time and any-occasion wear.
 This simple dress was accessible to women of all social classes.
 Vogue declared that LBD would become “ a sort of uniform of all women of taste”.
 Jean Patou, the French designer, and Edward Molyneux, the British designer also made the LBD style popular during the 1920s and the 1930s.

-Who can forget actress Audrey Hepburn on her Little Black dress with a pearl choker in her movie “ Breakfast at Tiffany”.
+Who can forget actress Audrey Hepburn with her Little Black dress and a pearl choker in the movie “ Breakfast at Tiffany’s”.
 Hepburn’s dress was designed by the famous French designer Hubert de Givenchy in the 1960s.
+When she wore it, the LBD was already famous, but she took its elegance to another level.

 From the time of its origin, LBD has come in different styles over the decades adorned by beautiful celebrities.
 Be it Elizabeth Taylor’s tight bustier and full skirt LBD or Sophia Loren’s pleated LBD with nautical designs or Marilyn Monroe’s figure-hugging sheath dress or Jacqueline Kennedy’s ruffled sleeve black dress in chiffon or Princess Diana’s form-fitting off the shoulder silk black dress or Sarah Jessica Parker’s slip black dress or Naomi Campbell’s below the knee-length black silk corset dress or Angelina Jolie’s black lace dress or Duchess of Cambridge’s long-sleeved black dress with crystal embellishment on the shoulder, LBDs come in almost any silhouette.